Heuchera americana

-Heuchera americana, or American alumroot (also called Coral bells or Rock geranium), is a small (under 2 ft. high and wide) evergreen perennial native to eastern and central North America while also ranging into Ontario, Canada.
+Heuchera americana, or American alumroot (also called Coral bells or Rock geranium), is a small evergreen perennial, under 2 ft high and wide, native to eastern and central North America while also ranging into Ontario, Canada.
 It is a part of the Saxifrage family.

 Characteristics

 Heuchera cultivars at the BBC Gardeners' World show in June 2011, with 'Midnight Rose' in the center.

 American alumroot has lobed semi-palmate green, purple, or brown leaves that may or may not be veined or marbled.
-Loose racemes of insignificant green to cream flowers up to 1 meter tall bloom June to August.
+Loose racemes of insignificant green to cream flowers up to 1 m tall bloom June to August.
 It is a monecious plant with 5 stamen and can either have 5 petals and sepals or 5 tepals.
 The leaf arrangement is alternate.
 It is a ground cover plant.
 Found naturally in rock crevices and ledges of bluffs; it has a preference for acidic soil.
 It is susceptible to leaf scorch making it best grown in areas with at least some shade.

 This species has become popular with horticulturists and home-gardeners.
 It is usually grown for its unique foliage.
 New varieties are introduced regularly.